KaiSpellman/BugWild/README.md

 ## BugWild Website

-A website for the upcoming videogame BugWild.
+A website for the upcoming video game BugWild.

 ---